 It is also worth taking regular breaks when using screen based equipment and it may be worthwhile trying to reduce their use.
 Generally, the smaller the screen, the less time should be spent.
 Look up and away regularly.

 The most effective strategy to reduce the risk of myopia progression available to date is Corneal Reshaping Therapy (CRT).
 This revolutionary procedure allows the shape of the cornea to be changed by wearing a retainer contact lens in the eyes at night, so you do not have to wear glasses or contact lenses during the day.
 This has been shown to have a positive affect on reducing myopia progression in published research articles.

-The use of lenses for sustained periods of near work can have substantial benefits.
-Our Behavioural Optometrists will carefully assess your visual efficiency skills for near tasks and recommend such lenses if required.
+The use of glasses for sustained periods of near work can have substantial benefits.
+Our Behavioural Optometrists will carefully assess your visual efficiency skills for near tasks and recommend such glasses if required.

 Atropine drops to stop the lens inside the eye from focusing, have shown positive results in clinical studies, however, the side effects of having your pupils dilated for years of a child or adolescents life can be difficult.